The learning process can be divided into 5 steps:

 Thomas Edison (inventor of the light bulb) had a teacher who told him he was too stupid to learn, so his mother taught him at home.

-Cher (actress and singer) had difficulty in school due to a reading problem.
+Sir Richard Branson (business mogul and philanthropist) had difficulty in school due to dyslexia.